 Stryker’s personal interests range from leadership development and personal finance to the outdoors with forestry, bush craft, woodworking, and gardening.

-Currently Marcia Trauernicht serves as Interim Director of RIT Libraries at The Wallace Center, working together with its staff to continue the Libraries’ great work in meeting the goals and objectives of it strategic plan.
+Currently Marcia Trauernicht serves as Director of RIT Libraries at The Wallace Center, working together with its staff to continue the Libraries’ great work in meeting the goals and objectives of it strategic plan.
 Prior to this appointment, she has served as Manager of Digital Initiatives and Metadata Services, leading the department in the support of RIT’s institute repositories for scholarship and RIT history, Open Access publishing, digital initiatives and digitization projects, and the creation of metadata for the RIT Libraries’ collections.

 A native of Illinois, she initiated a career change from music education (BM, MA) to that of librarianship (MS in library and information science, University of Illinois Urbana-Champaign,) and began her professional career as a librarian at Wallace Library, RIT.

-In addition she serves as an adjunct instructor in the Department of Library and Information Studies, Graduate School of Education, University at Buffalo and as a board member of the Church and Synagogue Library Association.
+In addition she served as an adjunct instructor in the Department of Library and Information Studies, Graduate School of Education, University at Buffalo and as a board member of the Church and Synagogue Library Association.
 She has earned a Lean Six Sigma Yellow Belt certification.

 Wendy Way has worked at RIT since 2010.
 She currently manages the students that work at the circulation desk, supports campus departments that do not have an assigned liaison/librarian, and provides outreach to the general RIT community.